 Senior Technical Writer and IS Specialist / Systems Engineer

 Nissan North America.
-Much as I hate cars as status symbols, traffic jams instead of bus routes, ever more roads instead of parks, and pollution… Oh, well, I’m 51 years old, right at the cusp of unemployable because of age.
+Much as I hate cars as status symbols, traffic jams instead of bus routes, ever more roads instead of parks, pollution caused by vehicle exhaust … Oh, well, I’m 51 years old, right at the cusp of unemployable because of age.
 Besides, Nissan’s corporate offices are only 10 minutes—admittedly by car—away from my apartment.
 And I’m out of work, having broken Job Strategy Rule No. 1: Unless you have six months’ of expenses saved up, do not quit a job until you have another one.

 My first day at Nissan was in September 1995.
 My last day was in March 2012.
 That’s 17 years!